PoCInnovation/Workshops/software/02.Go/README.md

 Last but not least, we will use the API to manipulate data in a database.
 As we don't have the time to setup a real database, we've created functions to fake the behavior of a simple database.

-> :bulb: You must import the `models` package, it contains 3 functions to manipulate users.
+> 💡 You must import the `models` package, it contains 3 functions to manipulate users.

 You will need to implement an endpoint for: